laser/laser.github.io/blog/20131201-generators-es6.md

   log(resp);
 });

-log('bar'); // not part of our generator function’s body
+log('bar'); // not part of our generator function's body
 ```

-Can you guess what you’re going to see in the console?
+Can you guess what you're going to see in the console?
 If you said "foo,"
 "bar", and "whatever was in blix.txt," felicidades, compa.
-You’re right.
+You're right.
 By
 putting the code that we want to run in series inside a suspendable generator
 function, we can make it behave in a synchronous, top-to-bottom manner.
 We
-aren’t blocking the event loop thread; we suspend the generator and resume the
+aren't blocking the event loop thread; we suspend the generator and resume the
 non-generator code at the point at which we called "next."
 The generator has
 been suspended but has not been garbage collected.
 The callback, called at some
 point in the future on a different tick of the event loop, resumes our